Tuna10001/Assignments-on-remote-sensing-and-water-quality-data-analysis/README.md

 The scripts here are primarily from coursework, tutorials, and as part of my self-learning process.

-This repo is not intended to showcase  my learning journey as I improve my coding skills.
+This repo is intended to showcase  my learning journey as I improve my coding skills.

 🧪 What’s Inside